iPad 6 Wi-Fi Right Speaker Replacement

 Step 47

-- Slide a spudger underneath the left antenna cable and gently lift it upwards to disconnect the antenna cable connector.
+- Grab your trusty spudger and slide it under the left antenna cable.
+Gently lift upwards to disconnect the antenna cable connector.

 Tools Used